jannypie/diatomic/README.md

 Equipment
   - belongs to location
+  - has many steps_equipment

 ### Stretch Goals
 - Experiment Templates, with pre-defined sets of procedures that are created when a template is chosen (creates new experiment, creates new procedures with existing steps)
 - Permissions related to Position, with Admin all access, Primary Invesigator with experiment/reviewer access - not too sure about this

+## User Stories
+1. As an experiment creator, I want to:
+  - Create a new experiment
+  - Add steps to my experiments through procedures
+  - Add information to my experiment through description and conclusions
+  - Have my experiment reviewed
+  - Add categories to my experiments
+2. As a reviewer, I want to:
+  - See a completed experiment
+  - Once I have read the experiment, "sign" that I have reviewed it
+3. As a technician, I want to:
+  - Add steps to an experiment I'm working on
+  - Add comments to steps that I'm working on
+  - Add equipment to steps that I'm working on
+  - Record what room I did the work in
+  - Mark that a step has been completed
+  - "Sign" that I was the user that completed a step
+4. As a scientist (creator or technician), I want to be able to:
+  - create new steps
+  - add tags to steps
+  - add equipment to steps
+5. As a lab manager, I want to:
+  - Be assigned to a room to manage
+  - Add/remove/edit equipment assigned to my room